Where? Second floor, room 818 of the Richelieu wing in the Louvre

 What do you see?
 Nicolas Rolin kneels down in front of the Virgin Mary who is holding Baby Jesus.
 Rolin's hands are folded in prayer, and he has an open book on his lap.
 He does not seem to look at Mary and Jesus.
 Mary wears a red gown with jewelry in it and looks down with humility.
 Baby Jesus has his right hand raised to bless Rolin and holds an orb with a cross (called a globus cruciger) in his left hand.

-In the background, you can see a city on the left, a river and bridge in the middle, and several church towers no the right, above the head of Jesus.
+In the background, you can see a city on the left, a river and bridge in the middle, and several church towers on the right, above the head of Jesus.

 Backstory: This painting is also known as The Virgin with Chancellor Rolin or The Virgin of Chancellor Rolin.
 The painting entered the collection of the Louvre in 1805.